zowe/docs-site/versioned_docs/version-v2.16.x/extend/extend-apiml/api-mediation-oidc-authentication.md

 - After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
 - The client can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
 - The Gateway validates the access token in two ways:
-    -  By comparing the key ID of the token against the key ids obtained from the authorization server's JWK keys endpoint (`oidc.validationType: JWK` or omited configuration (`oidc.validationType`)).
+    -  By comparing the key ID of the token against the key IDs obtained from the authorization server's JWK keys endpoint (`oidc.validationType: JWK` or omited configuration (`oidc.validationType`)).
     -  By querying the UserInfo endpoint to verify the token's validity and retrive user information (`oidc.validationType: endpoint`).
 - The URL to the specific authorization server's JWK keys endpoint should be set using the property `jwks_uri`.
 If the access token is validated, the outcome is cached for a short time (20 sec by default).
 - The JWK Keys obtained from the authorization server's endpoint are cached for a while to prevent repeated calls to the endpoint.
 The interval can be set using the property `jwks.refreshInternalHours` (The default value is one hour).